This is about creating true prosperity—aliveness.

 Different ages bring different things to the table.
 Just try doing better than a baby at boosting moods!
 Mixed-age villages can happen with intentionality.
 Practically, they can happen by viewing “neighbors” in terms of a broader community and using good ol’ transportation to make connections happen.

-How can I make a village?
+How can I help grow a village?

-Village makers come in three main “flavors”: inspirers, cultivators and activators.
+Villagers come in three main “flavors”: inspirers, cultivators and activators.
 Visit this page to pick a path to get started.
 If you’d like to learn more before doing that, read “Making a minimum viable village” and “Starting a personal village in 5 simple steps.”